peterlmajors/Offensive-Linemen-Immediate-Zone/README.md

 ![OLIZ_demonstration_hd](https://user-images.githubusercontent.com/73561125/212230097-a70bd37b-0645-4469-88ca-b5bcdb193069.png)

-<font size = "4"> OLIZ only considers the first rusher a pass blocker was designated as blocking in each play, as the provided data only specified the first block performed by each player in a play.
-It cannot consider double teams, that being the added benefit a pass blocker would receive from a teammate assiting them against a single pass rusher.
-Using the OLIZ, we calculated metrics relevant to the performance of an offensive lineman against a single pass rusher in keeping them as far away as possible from the quarterback.
+<font size = "4"> OLIZ evaluates only the first rusher each pass blocker was assigned to on a given play, as the dataset records only the initial block made by each player and does not account for double teams.
+Using OLIZ, we calculated metrics to assess how effectively an offensive lineman keeps a single pass rusher away from the quarterback.

-<font size = "4"> In designing these questions, we wanted to isolate the interactions between blockers and rushers.
-Our goal was not to predict how close rushers would eventually be - but to determine how much influence offensive lineman have on that final figure under normal circumstances.
-Each question corresponds to one feature in our model.
+<font size = "4"> In designing these questions, our aim was to isolate the one-on-one interactions between blockers and rushers.
+Rather than predicting how close a rusher would ultimately get to the quarterback, we focused on measuring how much an offensive lineman influences that outcome under typical conditions.
+Each question reflects a single feature used in our model.

-**<font size = "5" color = 'maroon'> Questions Considered When Designing Model Features**
+**<font size = "5" color = 'maroon'> Questions Considered and Associated Model Features**

-- <font size = "4"> How Well Can The Blocker Hold Their Ground?
+- <font size = "4">**How well can the blocker hold their ground?**

-- <font size = "4"> How Long Can The Blocker Stay Engaged With The Pass Rusher?

-- <font size = "4"> How Long Can The Blocker Stay Between The QB Than The Pass Rusher?

-- <font size = "4"> What Is The Direction Of The Rusher Relative To The Orientation Of The Blocker Coming Into The Block?

-- <font size = "4"> How Well Can The Blocker Maintain Similar Shoulder Orientation To The Rusher?

-- <font size = "4"> How Well Can The Blocker Slow The Rusher As They're Leaving The Immediate Zone?
+  - Rusher distance from QB at beginning and end of being in OLIZ

+- <font size = "4">**How long can the blocker stay engaged with the pass rusher?**
+  - Time spent by the rusher in the OLIZ

+- <font size = "4">**How long can the blocker stay between the QB and the pass rusher?**
+  - Blocker time spent closer to QB than the rusher

+- <font size = "4">**What is the direction of the rusher relative to the orientation of the blocker coming into the block?**
+  - Diff between rusher direction and blocker orientation when rusher enters the OLIZ

+- <font size = "4">**How well can the blocker maintain similar shoulder orientation to the rusher?**
+  - Diff in rusher and blocker shoulder orientation at beginning and end of OLIZ

+- <font size = "4">****How well can the blocker slow the rusher as they're leaving the immediate zone?**
+  - Speed of the rusher leaving the OLIZ

+- <font size = "4">****If the blocker loses control of the pass rusher, how well can they recover?**
+  - Rusher time spent in OLIZ after leaving for the first time

-- <font size = "4"> If The Blocker Loses Control of The Pass Rusher, How Well Can They Recover?
+<font size="4">If the Blocker Loses Control of the Pass Rusher, How Well Can They Recover?

-**<font size = "5" color = 'maroon'>Modeling**
+  - Total rusher time spent in the OLIZ after leaving it for the first time

+<font size="5" color="maroon">Modeling

-<font size = "4"> Given the different needs of in inside and outside linemen, we trained one model for guards and centers, and another one for tackles.
-We selected Extreme Gradient Boosted (XGBoost) Regression to optimize the weights of our model and output the predicted distance of rushers from the quarterbacks at the final moment they had "posession" of the football.
+To evaluate offensive linemen in one-on-one scenarios, we trained two separate models: one for interior linemen (guards and centers), and another for tackles.
+We used Extreme Gradient Boosted (XGBoost) Regression, a robust ensemble method well-suited for capturing non-linear interactions and feature importance, to predict the distance between the rusher and the quarterback at the end of the play.

-<font size = "4"> The included features (corresponding to the order of questions above) are as follows: Rusher Distance From QB At Beginning & End Of Being In The OLIZ, Time Spent By The Rusher In The OLIZ, Blocker Time Spent Closer To The QB Than The Rusher, Difference Between Rusher Direction And Blocker Orientation When Rusher Enters OLIZ, Difference In Shoulder Orientation Between Rusher and Blocker At The Beginning And End Of The OLIZ,Speed Of The Rusher When Leaving The OLIZ, and Total Rusher Time Spent In The OLIZ After Leaving It For The First Time.
+Each model was trained using the features listed above, with each one designed to reflect a specific question about pass-blocking performance.
+By isolating these components, we aimed to quantify how individual blockers contribute to limiting rusher proximity to the quarterback under standard, non-double-team conditions.

 ![feature_importance](https://user-images.githubusercontent.com/73561125/212230425-882a0527-559a-4d28-ab3c-7be56acc735c.png)

 <font size = "4"> As you can see, interior and exterior offensive linemen respond quite differently to the selected features.

-<font size = "4"> On the training data for guards and centers, the difference in rusher distance from the quarterback at the beginning and end of the OLIZ is clearly the most important feature.
-Given the nature of play on the interior line, it makes sense that being able to hold one's ground matters a ton for pass blockers.
-We also noticed that the time kept in the OLIZ was far more important for guards and centers than tackles.
-On the test set for guards and centers, the model achieved a <b> 1.27 RMSE (Yards) </b> and a <b> Pearson R Correlation of .72 </b>, suggesting that 52% of the variation in actual yards from the quarterback at the end of "possession" can be explained by the initial interactions between interior o-linemen and rushers.
+<font size="4"> For guards and centers, the most influential feature was the change in rusher distance from the quarterback between the start and end of their time in the OLIZ.
+This aligns with expectations—interior linemen often face immediate pressure, so their ability to hold ground is critical in pass protection.
+We also found that the duration a rusher remained in the OLIZ played a significantly larger role for guards and centers than it did for tackles, further emphasizing the importance of sustained engagement in the interior.

+<font size="4"> On the test set for guards and centers, the model achieved a Root Mean Squared Error (RMSE) of 1.27 yards and a Pearson correlation coefficient of 0.72.
+This indicates that approximately 52% of the variation in a rusher’s final distance from the quarterback can be explained by their initial interaction with the interior offensive lineman.

 <font size = "4"> Looking at the feature importances for tackles, we see that rusher distance from the start to the end of the immediate zone is similarly important.
 However, we noticed that time the blocker kept himself between the quarterback and the rusher, as well as rusher time in the immediate zone after initially leaving were more important metrics for tackle success.
 It is no wonder staying in front of your man and resecuring coverage is important for pass blocking, but now we have the model to back those up.
 Against the test set for tackles, our model achieved a far more promising <b> RMSE of 1.13 (Yards) </b> with a <b> Pearson R Correlation of .81 </b>.

 **<font size = "5" color = 'maroon'> Evaluation**